-1.0 Purpose of Report or Summary of main Issues 1.1 To update members on arterial route signage across the city and request consideration to replace this in line with new city brand.
-2.0 Recommendations 2.1 The Committee is recommended to: Agree to update the signage along arterial routes before the end of this financial year on the basis of Option 2 of the three options considered within this report.
+"1.0 Purpose of Report/Summary of Main Issues

+1.1 To update mem on arterial route signage across the city and request consideration to replace this in line with new city brand.

+2.1 The Committee is recommended to agree to update the signage along arterial routes before the end of this financial year, on the basis of Option 2 of the three options considered within this report.

-3.0 Main report 3.1 The Marketing and Communications team has been working hard over the past year to promote the new city brand to stakeholders and embed it into council public facing channels, including city dressing.
-3.2 The branding of the city's arterial and street signage has been identified as a key priority within the overall Brand Implementation Plan.
-Signage is crucial in building brand equity and awareness in relation to the city's identity among the public and private sector, citizens and target audiences (visitors, investors) etc. 3.3 Creating a consistent presentation of the city brand requires co-operation with key stakeholders and now that the Marketing & Brand Manager is in post, there will be a focus on brand implementation.
+- 3.1 The Marketing and Communications team has been working hard over the past year to promote the new city brand to stakeholders and embed it into council public facing channels, including city dressing. - 3.2 The branding of the city's arterial and street signage has been identified as a key priority within the overall Brand Implementation Plan.
+Signage is crucial in building brand equity and awareness in relation to the city's identity among the public and private sector, citizens and target audiences (visitors, investors) etc. - 3.3 Creating a consistent presentation of the city brand requires co-operation with key stakeholders and now that the Marketing and Brand Manager is in post, there will be a focus on brand implementation.
 However, it is important that the Council is seen to be taking an active lead where possible.
 Priority should be given to the re-branding of such visible and impactful signage as it will not only drive awareness of the new brand with stakeholders such as city partners, but it will encourage them to embrace and implement the brand.

 3.4 We are also addressing other signage throughout the city (including lamppost banners).
-Here we have been working with Place and Economy to identify council-owed sites and have designed new Belfast branded artwork for these areas, due to be installed (via Place & Economy budget) week commencing 18 th February with a completion date of no later than the end of March.
+Here we have been working with Place and Economy to identify council-owed sites and have designed new Belfast branded artwork for these areas, due to be installed (via Place and Economy budget) week commencing 18th February with a completion date of no later than the end of March.
 We're also encouraging stakeholders to use the Belfast brand on the Dfl-owned city centre lamppost sites.

 Why we need to update the signage?

-Updating the signage is a great opportunity to highlight the new brand (drives visible awareness and confidence) and is a key part of the wider brand implementation plan.
-Stakeholders have queried why the old branding is still on display across the city so we need to address these concerns as a matter of urgency.
-The arterial routes are in prime spots with high visibility so need to take priority.
-Signage displaying the old brand counteracts the positive work we are doing around the new brand.
-3.5 What do we need to update?From previous correspondence with signage contractors, we've identified six sign types:1.
-Large motorway sign (M1 and M5)
+- Updating the signage is a great opportunity to highlight the new brand (drives visible awareness and confidence) and is a key part of the wider brand implementation plan. - Stakeholders have queried why the old branding is still on display across the city so we need to address these concerns as a matter of urgency. - The arterial routes are in prime spots with high visibility so need to take priority. - Signage displaying the old brand counteracts the positive work we are doing around the new brand.

+What do we need to update?